 This is an excellent example of the way in which our eyes deceive us.
 In the street view shown below, the line AB looks to be much longer than line CD.
 If you measure them, however, you will find that they are exactly the same length.

-A man, a woman and their dog go for a drive in their small car.
+A man, a woman and their dog are out for a Sunday drive in their small car.
 Do you notice anything else present in this picture?
+Perhaps something that appears somewhat sinister?
 This image was found at Museo Ilusionario’s Flickr Page.